Group Handover for Drone Base Stations: PRELIMINARIES

 \section{PRELIMINARIES}

-This section aims to provide a summary of building blocks employed in the proposed algorithm.
-Considering the notation, we denote by $G$ a cyclic group, and by $P$ a generator for a cyclic group.
-Encryption algorithm is denoted by $E$, decryption algorithm $D$, and by the $t$ threshold value.
-A private key represented by $s$, and $H(\cdot)$ denotes the hash function.
-The random function is denoted by $f(x)$, public keys for UEs by $x_i, f(x_i)P$, and by $f(x_i)$ the private key for UEs. $ID_i$ is the identification number of each UE and $m$ is the number of UEs in a group.

-Our proposed scheme is built on the assumption that the terrestrial BS and UEs create a group and perform a group authentication as in the \cite{arXiv1}.
-In this section, we give the details of group authentication and the elliptic curve discrete logarithm problem (ECDLP), which is widely used in the proposal.
+This section aims to provide a summary of building blocks employed in the proposed algorithm. { The notation used in this paper is given in Table \ref{table:notations}.
+The} proposed scheme is built on the assumption that the terrestrial BS and UEs create a group and perform a group authentication as in the \cite{arXiv1}.
+In this section, we give the details of group authentication {based on} the elliptic curve discrete logarithm problem (ECDLP), which is widely used in the proposal.

 The group authentication is based on the secret sharing scheme and ECDLP.
 The group authentication scheme consists of two steps.
 In the initialization phase, group manager (GM), which has better sources than other group members, selects the initialization parameters.
 These parameters are elliptic curve parameters and secret and public keys for each user.
 The GM determines these parameters and shares them with the relevant group members.
 The confirmation phase is to check whether the group members are legitimate.
 These phases stated below;